 The Procession of the Holy Burial (A Memory of My Childhood)

-My grandmother, Virginia, possessed a deep and enviable devotion to the Catholic faith.
-In our small town of Chinameca, the leadership she shared with her husband, my grandfather Enrique, from whom I was named after, made her an influential figure in many decisions surrounding church life.
+My grandmother Virginia, my mom’s mom, had a deep and enviable devotion to the Catholic faith.
+In Chinameca, our small town, the leadership she shared with her husband, my grandfather Miguel Enrique, from whom I was named after, made her an influential figure in many decisions surrounding church life.

-I was about six or seven years old when I first witnessed the preparations for the Good Friday procession during Holy Week.
+I was about seven years old when I first witnessed the preparations for the Good Friday procession during Holy Week.
 That year, however, something unexpected happened.

-One afternoon, I was sitting in my grandparents’ living room, absorbed in old comics my grandfather had collected over the years, pages from Sunday papers filled with adventures of Tarzan and Buck Rogers.
+One afternoon, I was sitting in my grandparents’ living room, absorbed in old comics, my grandfather, who was a typographer who owns the only printing press in town, had collected over the years, from the pages from Sunday papers filled with adventures of Tarzan and Buck Rogers.
 The house was quiet, wrapped in the slow rhythm of the day, when suddenly Arturo Gómez arrived, asking for my grandmother.

 Arturo was an imposing man, almost gigantic, but his gentleness softened his presence.
-He spoke quietly and carried himself with sincere kindness.
-That year, he was in charge of the procession of the Holy Burial.
+He spoke quietly and carried himself with kindness.
+He was what one can call a devout Christian who dedicated himself to activities related to the church.
+That year, he was in charge of leading the procession of the Holy Burial on good Friday.

-There was worry in his voice as he explained the problem: the urn for the Holy Burial procession had been damaged.
-While cleaning it in preparation, he discovered it was completely unusable.
+As he asked for my grandmother one could see his distress and heard the worrisome in his voice as he explained the problem: the urn that historically had carried the statue in the procession of the Holy Burial was damaged.
+While Arturo was cleaning the urn, it in preparation, he discovered that it was completely unusable.

 My grandmother’s reaction was immediate.
 Alarmed, she called my grandfather to share the news.
-Soon after, my mother arrived, followed by several others from the church.
-I don’t remember the exact conversations, but I could feel their intensity, the weight of urgency in the air.
-Rosa Elena and Ticha began serving coffee and, “semita-alta” the artisan sweet bread filled with pineapple jam sprinkled with brown sugar on top, from the Martínez bakery.
+Soon after, my mom arrived, followed by several other church members.
+I don’t remember how the conversations evolved, but I could feel their intensity, the weight of urgency in the air.
+Julia and Ticha, my grandparents’ helpers began serving coffee and, “semita-alta” the artisan sweet bread filled with pineapple jam sprinkled with brown sugar on top, from the Martínez bakery.
 That small detail stayed with me, as if sweetness were needed to balance the tension.

-Days later, the procession platform was moved into our garage.
+Days later, the platform, where the urn used to be mounted, was moved into our garage.
 Though I didn’t fully understand it at the time, a decision had been made: my grandmother would oversee the entire design of the Holy Burial procession.

-Our home transformed overnight into a bustling workshop.
+Our home transformed overnight into a energetic workshop.
 People came and went; voices overlapped; tools, fabrics, and wires filled every corner.
-And at the center of it all stood my grandmother, firm, focused, unwavering, like the quiet director of a solemn, sacred production.
+And at the center of it all stood my grandmother, firm, focused, unwavering, like the no so quiet director of a solemn, sacred production.

-She decided to use the same image of Christ that was usually kept inside the reliquary.
-It needed restoration, so it was brought into our home, where my mother carefully began cleaning and repainting it.
+It was decided to use the same image of Christ that was usually kept inside the reliquary.
+However, it needed restoration, so it was brought into our home, where my mother carefully began cleaning and repainting it.

-To me, as a child, the image was deeply unsettling: the wounded body of Christ, barely covered, with a loincloth, marked by visible scars and dried blood.
-My mother, aware of how it might affect me, asked Rosa Elena to place it in the living room and cover it with sheets, as though protecting not just the image, but also my innocence.
+To me, as a child, the image was deeply unsettling: the wounded body of Jesus, barely covered, with a loincloth, marked by visible scars and dried blood.
+My mother, aware of how it might affect me, asked Julia to place it in the living room and cover it with sheets, as though protecting not just the image, but also our innocence.

 Meanwhile, my grandmother and Arturo oversaw the construction on the platform.